 The programme is mainly targeted towards: children and young people with complex needs; people with multiple long-term conditions (e.g. older frail people); people with learning disabilities with high support needs; and people with significant mental health needs.
 The programme began in April 2015 and is being implemented in nine sites in England.

-PIRU, along with colleagues from the Economics of Social and Healthcare Research Unit (ESHCRU) at the University of Kent, was commissioned by the Department of Health to undertake an early evaluation of the IPC programme, and to provide advice and recommendations on feasible research questions and methods for a longer-term outcome evaluation of IPC.
+PIRU, along with colleagues from the Economics of Social and Healthcare Research Unit (ESHCRU) at the University of Kent, were commissioned by the Department of Health to undertake some early stage research on the implementation of the IPC programme as the basis for providing advice and recommendations on feasible research questions and methods for a longer-term outcome evaluation.

-Building on work undertaken by RAND Europe in summer 2015, which looked at the early stages of the IPC programme, our evaluation focuses on:
+Building on work undertaken by RAND Europe in summer 2015, which looked at the early stages of the IPC programme, the PIRU/ESHCRU work focused on: